 - Avoid skipping meals – our bodies start to release stress hormones when we miss meals and they are a big trigger for inflammation.

-- Get plenty of iron & protein – I’m an almost lifelong vegetarian but so wish I had started eating meat pre-pregnancy because it is very hard for a new mum to beat the instant boost of a good quality steak!!
+- Get plenty of iron & protein – I’m an almost lifelong vegetarian but so wish I had started eating meat pre-pregnancy because it is very hard for a new mum to beat the instant boost of a good quality steak.
+Many, many new mothers are iron deficient – it is a significant cause of post natal depression – so do check out this big guide to iron rich foods to boost your levels.

 - Get outside loads – loads of us are vitamin D deficient from being inside too much so get outdoors with baby as much as possible, it will help you fight inflammation and infection and help baby sleep!!